Yaarn/yaarn.github.io/pages/agency/using-yaarn/presstobot.md

 ---
 layout: page
-title: "YaarnBot"
+title: "PresstoBot"
-parent: "Using Yaarn"
+parent: "Using Pressto"
 grand_parent: "Agency Documentation"
-permalink: /agency/yaarnbot/
+permalink: /agency/presstobot/
 nav_order: 7
 ---

-# YaarnBot
+# PresstoBot

-YaarnBot is a handy AI helper that you can use to ask questions or complete small tasks such as writing emails, improving content, or proofreading.
+PresstoBot is a handy AI helper that you can use to ask questions or complete small tasks such as writing emails, improving content, or proofreading.

-## Accessing YaarnBot
+## Accessing PresstoBot

-You can find YaarnBot in the bottom-right hand corner of most pages.
-Just click on the YaarnBot icon to get started.
+You can find PresstoBot in the bottom-right hand corner of most pages.
+Just click on the PresstoBot icon to get started.

-## Using YaarnBot
+## Using PresstoBot

-1. Click on the example questions for common queries, or ask YaarnBot your own question
+1. Click on the example questions for common queries, or ask PresstoBot your own question
 2. Click the "Send a message" field and type your question
 3. Click the blue search button to generate a response